venikkus/microsporidia_screening/README.md

 ```

 If your process was accidentaly or purposely killed and marker folders was created, but not the required files, please delete marker folders and rerun.

-If you want to rerun all processes, you can delete all folders using `snakemake clean`

 ## Contact